judofyr/tubby/README.md

 puts target
 ```

-Let's look at two ways
+Let's look at two ways we can customize Tubby.

 ### Custom target